May 7, 2018

 1. Poor Planning

 While failure is easy to recognize in the final stages of a project, the problem almost always starts at the beginning of the process.
-If you spend too little time outlining the scope, getting all of the stakeholders to agree on a common vision, or aligning the project with the company's strategic goals, you may be doomed from the start.
+If you spend too little time outlining the project scope, getting all of the stakeholders to agree on a common vision, or aligning the project with the company's strategic goals, you may be doomed from the start.

 - missed milestones